 Here are a couple things that you might consider in your own fight against sinusitis:

-Honey: Honey has innate antimicrobial properties.
-Humans have used honey to fight infections for thousands of years.
 Not all honey is created equal with regard to the antimicrobial strength.
 Here is a recent update on the best: The Benefits of Manuka Honey Keep Growing.

 Xylitol: Like honey, Xylitol is powerful antimicrobial that occurs in nature.
 For treating chronic sinusitis, it often helps to have nasal saline rinse solution that is stronger than physiological concentration – “hyperosmotic.”
 The problem is that making it stronger concentration by just adding more salt to the solution also makes it burn.
 Here are a couple Amazon affiliate links for Xylitol products: